Foso/Experimental/docs/foundation/clickable.md

 # Clickable

 !!! info
-    This the api of version dev04.
+    This is the api of version dev04.
 Newer versions may have a different one

 Childrens of Clickable will become clickable